-The academic staff, mainly from the two host Departments of the University of Thessaly, is highly qualified and motivated.
+The academic staff is multidisciplinary, highly qualified, and motivated.
 It appears also that there is a very good and productive collaboration and teamwork among the faculty that ensures, supported by a high teaching staff / student ratio, a very good result in terms of quality of the Programme's alumni.
-The faculty is respected and appreciated by the students and mentioned by the students and graduates as a primary source for the successful provision of knowledge and skills in the areas of the programme of study.
+The EEAP finds that there is a highly diverse, energetic, and innovative faculty among whom a strong sense of community is evident.
+The faculty members are respected and appreciated by the students and graduates as a primary source for the successful provision of knowledge and skills in the areas of urban regeneration and development.

-Research output is good, especially considering the conditions of the Department of Planning and Regional Development and the Department of Civil Engineering of the University of Thessaly (small number of staff with high teaching load).
+Research output is good, especially considering the particular conditions of the Department of Planning and Regional Development of the University of Thessaly (small number of staff with high teaching load).
 The Programme does have its own Research Committee as well as relying on the services of the Research Committee of the University of Thessaly.

-The contents of the curriculum are characterized by the individual disciplines involved in the Programme and horizontally interconnected to provide an integrated context of analysis and development.
-In enhancing the character of the Programme, the advancement of interdisciplinary collaborations among the students themselves in the development of their research is commented.
-Furthermore, the expansion and use of the labs of the host Departments is expected to forge the Programme's emerging identity.
+The Programme has given more importance to linking teaching to practical applications rather than research as such.
+The contents of the curriculum are characterized by plurality of disciplines and horizontally interconnected to provide a holistic and integrated context of observation and analysis.
+In enhancing the particular character of the Programme, the advancement of multi- and interdisciplinary collaborations among the students themselves in the development of their research is recommended.
+Furthermore, the enrichment of their research with new digital computational technologies and the expansion of the labs of the Department are expected to forge the Programme's emerging identity.